Your Birmingham offer

 At the University of Birmingham, applicants who take the Extended Project Qualification (EPQ) and meet our offer criteria will be made the typical offer for their programme of choice, plus an alternative offer which will be one grade lower plus a grade A in the EPQ.
 For example, where our standard offer is AAA, the offer would be AAA; or AAB plus A in the EPQ (though please note that this excludes our Medicine (A100) and Dentistry (A200) programmes).
 This is applicable if you make Birmingham your firm choice.

-A Contextual Offer is an alternative route to undergraduate study for talented students.
-Our Contextual Offer Scheme recognises the potential of students whose personal circumstances may have restricted achievement at school or college.
-The Contextual Offer allows the University to consider additional socio-economic data, alongside UCAS information, to help make the decision about your application to study at Birmingham.
-You may be eligible for the contextual offer if you meet certain criteria.
-This is applicable if you make Birmingham your firm choice.
+Our Contextual Offer recognises the potential of students whose personal circumstances may have restricted achievement at school or college.
+The scheme allows the University to consider additional socio-economic data, alongside UCAS information, to help make the decision about an application to study at Birmingham.
+If you are eligible to benefit from the contextual offer scheme, you will receive an offer that is one grade lower than the standard offer.

-You’ve spent time in local authority care (and you have documented this on your UCAS form)
+Eligibility for the contextual offer is based on two criteria: having been in receipt of Free School Meals in the last 6 years, or having spent time in local authority care (and you have documented this on your UCAS form).